HorizontalStackView(posSize, views, spacing=0, alignment='center', distribution='fillEqually', edgeInsets=(0, 0, 0, 0))¶

 distribution The distribution of the views.
 Options:

-edgeInsets Tuple of four numbers indicating the amount to inset the views.
+edgeInsets Tuple of four numbers (left, top, right, bottom) indicating the amount to inset the views.

 View Definition Structure